ajbax-cmd/Interpretable-Brain-Tumor-Detection/README.md

 </p>

 #### Methodology
-We developed wrapper classes that take a trained CNN and its training set as inputs.
-These classes enable us to:
+We developed a wrapper class that take a trained CNN (YOLOv8) and its training set as inputs.
+This class enable us to:
 * Map the training set to the vector space of the most relevant layer to the model's output
 * Reduce dimensionality using Principal Component Analysis (PCA)
 * Retrieve the k-nearest neighbors for inference images